 - Get rid of the fluff.
 You don’t have to have the best bulletin boards that get changed out each month.
 Create a beautiful base, my personal choice is a wood grain background with a black and white polka dot border.
 It can easily be used all year long.
-Use clip boards or hang a couple wires with clips attached to display the students work.
+Use clipboards or hang a couple of wires with clips attached to display the student’s work.
 It’s a super easy way to change up your board.

 - I do this next one at home as well as at work.
-Spend 3-5 minutes to tidy up and put things where they belong .
+Spend 3-5 minutes tidying up and putting things where they belong.

 - Stay focused while at work and try not to stop and talk too much.
 It makes a huge difference in how much you can get done!

 - Choose one night a week to stay late and prep for the next week.
 For the rest of the week, leave right after school.

 - If it isn’t a vital piece of paper, toss/recycle it.